 Summary

-Clearly defining key stages of the intake process at your firm makes it easier to identify bottlenecks and inefficiencies, so you can improve the process.
+Clearly defining key stages of the intake process at your firm makes it easier to identify bottlenecks and inefficiencies, so that you can improve the process.

-- Lead acquisition and nurturing
+• Lead acquisition and nurturing

-- Scheduling and conducting consultations
+• Scheduling and conducting consultations

-- Collecting and storing information
+• Collecting and storing information

-- Drafting and signing a retention agreement
+• Drafting and signing a fee agreement

 Categorized in: Business